liferay-search/liferay-docs/en/user/articles/10-managing-users/04-managing-user-data/01-intro.markdown

 _right to be forgotten_.

 | **Note:** It is Liferay's sincerest hope that through the User Management
-| functionality of @product@, companies processing the personal data of their
+| functionality of @sharepoint@, companies processing the personal data of their
 | website's users can satisfy the requirements of GDPR.
 However, the tools
 | discussed here and anywhere else in the documentation, including those directly
 | aimed at addressing GDPR requirements (as in this article) do not guarantee